echedev/uic-flutter/README.md

 # UIC (UI Components)

-A set of Flutter widgets for easier implementation of most used UI features.
+A set of high-level Flutter UI components and stand-alone widgets for easier implementation of most used UI features.

 ####  Components:
+- [StatefulData](#statefuldata) - A listenable data model and accompanying widgets to display the data according to its state.
+- [ResponsiveLayout](#responsivelayout) - Allows easily build layouts that fits the current form factor.
 - [CheckboxUic](#checkboxuic) - Enhanced **Checkbox** that maintain its state, has a title and can show additional description in each state.
 - [ListUic](#listuic) - Wrapper of **ListView**, which implements related data loading and state management logic.
 - [LoginUic](#loginuic) - A Login form, that hides most of the UI logic under the hood, but still customizable to fit your app design.